His First Flame: Plot

-Even though Harry is determined to marry Ethel, it seems his uncle was right: Ethel is a gold-digger.
+Even though Harry is determined to marry Ethel, it seems his uncle was right: Ethel is a gold digger.
 Harry is crestfallen.
-Her sister, Mary Morgan (Hiatt), however, is very interested in Harry.
-Still, unhappy, Harry spends the night in the firehouse.
-That night the fire alarm goes off, and it gives hapless Harry a chance to prove his mettle.
+Her sister, Mary Morgan (Hiatt), is very interested in Harry, however.
+Still unhappy, Harry spends the night in the firehouse.
+That night the fire alarm goes off, and it gives hapless Harry a chance to prove his mettle by rescuing Mary.